VARDHAN-BORA/VARDHAN-BORA/README.md

 -
 - Time Series Forecasting: Developed predictive models to analyze trends using ARIMA and advanced statistical techniques.
 - NYC Taxi Trip Analysis: Conducted exploratory, temporal, and geospatial analysis using Apache Spark.
+- To design, implement, and document a robust system of RESTful APIs for managing university-related data, including departments, students, and courses.
+The project aimed to enhance data accessibility through structured JSON responses, enable efficient storage and retrieval using Redis and MongoDB, and support advanced querying workflows.

 🤝 Let’s Connect
 -